-bbox = none (default) or show: this option allows to draw the added points to form a bounding box^1 and the corresponding triangulation.
+bbox = none (default) or show: this option allows to draw the points added to form the bounding box1 and the triangles attached.
 By default, these triangles are removed at the end of the algorithm.

-color = \(value \rangle \) (default: black): The color of the drawing.
+color = \(\nabla value \rangle\) (default: black): The color of the drawing.